djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 Water cooling GPU's is becoming more popular eg here is watercooling for the Nvidia Geforce RTX 2070 - [Watercooling any GPU for $72](https://www.youtube.com/watch?v=91zSzidwLx8)

-There are aftermarket air coolers, but I bet they are noisy too
+There are aftermarket air coolers.
+[I bought I Arctic Xtreme IV](/2021/04/25/accelero-xtreme-iv-gpu-cooler-on-msi-amd-7970) and it is works well and is quiet.

 [Arctic Accelero Xtreme 7970 Card Cooler](https://www.amazon.co.uk/Arctic-Cooling-Accelero-Xtreme-7970/dp/B0074VVK52)